prisma/prisma/TESTING.md

 )
 ```

 This test will run for every permutation of the parameters from the matrix.
+Currently used combination is available via `suiteConfig` parameter.
 Each suite will start with a clean already set up database, generated and initialized client, available via `prisma` global.
 After suite is finished, database will be dropped and client instance will disconnect automatically.

 ### Running functional tests